We are buying another goat...and a few chickens.

 And just like the last two years, it's for someone that we will never meet (this side of heaven at least).
 I hope that with this gift of food and income, that the message of the Good News will reach them too.

 If you want to join us in the gift giving you can go to:

 All are great organizations who are reaching out in Jesus' name.

 So instead of a picture in the mail with a happy holiday greeting, you get this email update.
-And the montage of pictures that we took when I randomly said "Hey!
-Let's get a picture by the tree!"
+And a montage of pictures taken in about 5 minutes of throwing everything together.

 We thank you for your prayers and want to wish all of you a very Merry Christmas.
 We are so thankful that so many years ago Jesus was willing to come to earth and live a human life, devoid of sin, and die on the cross for each of our sins.
 We don’t deserve His sacrifice on our behalf, but we are SO very thankful for it!

 A very Merry Christmas and a joyful, Happy New Year!